sunny-b/conclavity/README.md

 ## Summary

-Conclavity is a dependency-free, embeddable real-time, collaborative text editor for the browser.
+Conclavity is a dependency-free, embeddable, real-time, collaborative text editor for the browser.

-This library is inspired by the [Conclave](https://conclave-team.github.io/conclave-site) editor created by [Conclave-Team](https://github.com/conclave-team).
+This library is inspired by the [Conclave](https://conclave-team.github.io/conclave-site) editor created by the  [Conclave-Team](https://github.com/conclave-team).

 ----
 ## Install